Listen to sermons at FreeGraceRadio.com

 “And Moses said unto the LORD, See, thou sayest unto me, Bring up this people: and thou hast not let me know whom thou wilt send with me.
 Yet thou hast said, I know thee by name, and thou hast also found grace in my sight.
 Now therefore, I pray thee, if I have found grace in thy sight, shew me now thy way, that I may know thee, that I may find grace in thy sight: and consider that this nation is thy people.
 And he said, My presence shall go with thee, and I will give thee rest.
 And he said unto him, If thy presence go not with me, carry us not up hence.
 For wherein shall it be known here that I and thy people have found grace in thy sight? is it not in that thou goest with us? so shall we be separated, I and thy people, from all the people that are upon the face of the earth.
 And the LORD said unto Moses, I will do this thing also that thou hast spoken: for thou hast found grace in my sight, and I know thee by name.
 And he said, I beseech thee, shew me thy glory.
 And he said, I will make all my goodness pass before thee, and I will proclaim the name of the LORD before thee; and will be gracious to whom I will be gracious, and will shew mercy on whom I will shew mercy.
 And he said, Thou canst not see my face: for there shall no man see me, and live.
 And the LORD said, Behold, there is a place by me, and thou shalt stand upon a rock: And it shall come to pass, while my glory passeth by, that I will put thee in a clift of the rock, and will cover thee with my hand while I pass by: And I will take away mine hand, and thou shalt see my back parts: but my face shall not be seen.”
 (Exodus 33:12-3)

 This portion of Holy Scripture contains one of the boldest prayers a man ever uttered.
-At first glance, it might appear that no mere man upon the earth could ever asked such a favor from God.
+At first glance, it might appear that no mere man upon the earth could ever ask such a favor from God.
 This is a mighty request, a very great request.
 Moses said, in verse 18, — “I beseech thee, shew me thy glory.”

 Moses could not have asked for more.
-This is, perhaps, the greatest request of faith to be found in all the Volume of Holy Scripture.
+This is, perhaps, the greatest request of faith to be found in all the volume of Holy Scripture.
 Here, Moses stands out as a giant among giants.
-Abraham showed great faith when he went out into he plain to offer up intercession for such a guilty city as Sodom.
+Abraham showed great faith when he went out into the plain to offer up intercession for such a guilty city as Sodom.
 It was a great faith that enabled Jacob to lay hold of the Angel of the Lord, refusing to release his hold until he had received the blessing he desired.
 Elijah was strong in faith when he was able to rend the heavens and bring rain from the skies that had been as brass before.
-But, it seems to me that, if you put all of these requests together, they would pale in comparison with this prayer of Moses.
+But it seems to me that if you put all these requests together, they would pale in comparison with this prayer of Moses.
 It is the greatest request that a man could ever make to God, — “I beseech thee, shew me thy glory.”

-The revelation of the glory of God is the greatest blessing any man can ask and the greatest blessing God can give to any man upon this earth.
+The revelation of the glory of God is the greatest blessing any man can ask, and the greatest blessing God can give to any man upon this earth.

 After making his request, when he had put his desire into words, Moses’ bones must have trembled, his blood must have chilled in his veins, his hair must have stood on end.
 Jacob was a man of great faith, but, when the Lord God revealed himself to him, Jacob was astonished that he had survived the revelation. — “Jacob called the name of that place Peniel: for I have seen God face to face, and my life is preserved” (Genesis 32:30).
 When Manoah saw the Angel of the Lord, the pre-incarnate Christ, he was struck with fear. — “Manoah said unto his wife, we shall surely die, because we have seen God (Judges 13:22).
 Isaiah’s response to the vision he had of God’s glory was “Woe is me!
 For I am undone; (I am cut off) because I am a man of unclean lips, and I dwell in the midst of a people of unclean lips: for mine eyes have seen the King, the LORD of hosts” (Isaiah 6:5).
 The Apostle John was a truly noble man, an example we would be wise to follow.
-Not only did he lay his head upon Savior’s breast physically, he walked in heart to heart communion of the Son of God.
-Yet, when he saw the exalted, glorified God-man, he said, “I fell at his feet as one dead” (Revelation 1:17).
+Not only did he lay his head upon the Savior’s breast physically, he walked in heart to heart communion with the Son of God.
+Yet, when he saw the exalted, glorified God-man, he said, “I fell at his feet as dead” (Revelation 1:17).

 Moses himself was astonished that God would even speak to him, much less that he should show him his glory.
 He said to the children of Israel, “Behold, the LORD our God hath shewed us his glory and his greatness, and we have heard his voice out of the midst of the fire: we have seen this day that God doth talk with man and he liveth…For who is there of all flesh, that hath heard the voice of the living God speaking out of the midst of the fire, as we have, and lived?”
 (Deuteronomy 5:24, 26).
 Surely, Moses himself was astonished that he could ask such a favor as this. — “I beseech thee, shew me thy glory.”